-Running your bank or building society account needn’t cost much – in fact, if you stay in the black and use your cards carefully, you might pay nothing at all.
-But you can rack up high charges very quickly if you withdraw money you haven’t got in your account or go over your authorised overdraft limit.
+Running your bank or building society account doesn’t have to cost much.
+In fact, if you don’t go overdrawn and use your cards carefully, you might pay nothing at all.
+But you can rack up high charges very quickly if you take out money you haven’t got in your account or go over your overdraft limit.